-So build your tables well, do some things efficient and reliable (if you code by hand) and feel free to optimize it from time to time via SQL queries that you can find on the Internet.
+So build your tables well, do some things efficiently and reliably (if you code by hand), and feel free to optimize it from time to time via SQL queries that you can find on the Internet.
 Same, set the customer ratios in your configuration as well as the different strategic points.

-Note that you can use optimize WooCommerce store using WP-DBManager plugin which available in the WordPress plugins directory.
+Note that you can optimize the WooCommerce store using the WP-DBManager plugin which is available in the WordPress plugins directory.

 However, if you set up several subdomains for your images and videos, for example, this will allow you to start multiple groups of HTTP connections simultaneously, which will allow one side to manage and create a queue for them: queries “standard”.